MAGICOM MAIN LOGIC MODIFICATIONS FOR THE REVISION-A BOARDSET

 2. It would act as a security device by monitoring the ROM code and board activity.
 If anything failed to pass the security inspection, the chip would not produce the RTC signal, and the game would not run.

-However, the security features of the chip were never actually put to use in production machines.
+However, the security features of the chip were never actually put to use in production units.

 The purpose of these modifications is to disable or remove the address and data bus control signals from the unused processor.